 Various berries such as Strawberries, Blueberries & Blackberries contain a lot of the same antioxidants that come with coffee, but in natural and healthy forms.

-Avocados are a great way of fighting high blood pressure which is the result of high-stress jobs, reducing your blood pressure will also aid in improving your cognitive functions.
+Avocados are a great way of fighting high blood pressure resulting from high-stress jobs.
+Reducing your blood pressure will also aid in improving your cognitive functions.

 There are plenty of other foods and drinks that can help you improve both your nutrition and your brain function, and you can find them online with ease.

-The main point we’re making here is that whatever you put into your body before, during and after your forex trading hours can also become a great and important part of your routine and your trading environment.
+The main point we’re making here is that whatever you put into your body before, during, and after your forex trading hours can also become an important part of your routine and your trading environment.